Allianz Global Assistance Travel Insurance Review

 We found it unusual that didn’t reimburse for lost passports — almost every other major travel insurance provider did — but it wasn’t a make-or-break feature for us.

-Poor customer service
+Unimpressive customer service

-Allianz vs. John Hancock
+Allianz Global Assistance vs. John Hancock

-Allianz vs. Travelex
+Allianz Global Assistance vs. Travelex

 Travelex also makes it easy to beef up your medical or evacuation coverage on any of its plans, whereas Allianz doesn’t allow any wiggle room.
 Like John Hancock, Travelex also offers a “Cancel for Any Reason” upgrade on all of its plans.
-Our customer service experience was much more positive with Travelex than Allianz, as well — our phone calls were answered almost immediately, and its reps were extremely knowledgeable about every plans’ details.
+Our customer service experience was much more positive with Travelex than with Allianz, as well — our phone calls were answered almost immediately, and its reps were extremely knowledgeable about plan details.